mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_encrypt_opts_set_contention_factor.rst

 Sets a contention factor for explicit encryption.
 Only applies when the algorithm set by :symbol:`mongoc_client_encryption_encrypt_opts_set_algorithm()` is "Indexed" or "RangePreview".
-It is an error to set the contention factor when algorithm is not "Indexed" or "RangePreview". **NOTE** |qenc:range-is-experimental|
+It is an error to set the contention factor when algorithm is not "Indexed" or "RangePreview". **Note** that the |qenc:range-is-experimental|
 If contention factor is not supplied, it defaults to a value of 0.

 Parameters